chingu-x/chingu.io/CONTRIBUTING.md

    git checkout main && git pull
    git checkout -b feat/your-feature
    ```

+2. **Test and document components.**
+   - Add a story in `src/stories/` for any new shared or layout component
+   - Test responsive design across mobile, tablet, and desktop breakpoints
+   - Verify the component works in Storybook and in context on the actual page

-2. **Open a pull request** against `main` when your work is ready for review.
+3. **Open a pull request** against `main` when your work is ready for review.

-3. **Rebase merge only.** PRs are merged with rebase to maintain a linear history.
+4. **Rebase merge only.** PRs are merged with rebase to maintain a linear history.
 Do not use merge commits or squash merge.

 ---